akeDataAnalyst/Sporty-BI-Project/README.md

 # Sports BI Project: A Data Analysis Case Study

 ## Executive Summary
-This project provides a comprehensive analysis of the Sporty Group's business performance, offering **data-driven insights** to enhance core operations and inform strategic decisions.
-By building a complete **BI pipeline**, a simulated dataset was generated and loaded into a MySQL database via an automated ETL process.
-This data was then analyzed using **SQL**, revealing key performance indicators (KPIs), critical user behavior patterns, and the results of a simulated A/B test.
-The final insights were compiled into an interactive **Metabase dashboard** and this report, serving as a valuable tool for stakeholders to quickly assess business health and capitalize on new opportunities.
+This project provides a comprehensive analysis of the Sporty Group's business performance, offering data-driven insights to enhance core operations and inform strategic decisions.
+By building a complete BI pipeline, a simulated dataset was generated and loaded into a MySQL database via an automated ETL process.
+This data was then analyzed using SQL, revealing key performance indicators (KPIs), critical user behavior patterns, and the results of a simulated A/B test.
+The final insights were compiled into an interactive Metabase dashboard and this report, serving as a valuable tool for stakeholders to quickly assess business health and capitalize on new opportunities.

 ## Project Methodology